bepsvpt/secure-headers/UPGRADE.md

+## 5.5.0 to 6.0.0

+- HSTS preload is disabled by default now, if your HSTS config does not contain `preload` key and you want to preserve previous behavior, add `preload` to HSTS section and set to `true`.

 ## 5.4.0 to 5.5.0

 - The following new headers are added, you can find it [here](https://github.com/BePsvPT/secure-headers/blob/5.5.0/config/secure-headers.php#L55-L61) and copy to your config file.